 The following paper was written for the class “America and Orthodoxy” in the Master of Divinity program at St. Tikhon's Orthodox Theological Seminary in the spring of 2010.
 The assignment was to write about a living or historical figure within Orthodoxy in America, discussing his biography, teachings and work, his strengths, and any weaknesses or struggles faced.

-January 17/30 the holy Orthodox Church celebrates St. Anthony the Great, known as the father of monasticism.
-Innumerable souls have been inspired and set ablaze by his memory and example and his continuing prayers for the faithful, and especially on Mt.
-Athos, the Holy Mountain which is entirely dedicated to Orthodox monasticism.
-From the Holy Mountain to America has come one such soul, inspired by St. Anthony.
-Elder Ephraim received the unbroken monastic tradition from his spiritual father, the great Elder Joseph the Hesychast, and has brought it to North America in the form of the seventeen monasteries he has founded throughout America and Canada, including the main monastery in Florence, AZ, dedicated to St. Anthony the Great, where Elder Ephraim lives and serves as spiritual guide to all who come thirsting for spiritual guidance.
+Elder Ephraim received the unbroken monastic tradition from his spiritual father, the great Elder Joseph the Hesychast, whose canonization was recently announced and brought it to North America in the form of the seventeen monasteries he founded throughout America and Canada, including the main monastery in Florence, AZ, dedicated to St. Anthony the Great, where Elder Ephraim lived and served as spiritual guide to all who came thirsting for spiritual guidance.